 What home cinema set up is right for me?

-Sound is often just as important as the picture.
+Sound is just as important as the picture.
 To do it justice you need speakers capable of big, bassy and beautifully detailed sound.

 But as TVs have become slimmer and more streamlined, the speakers inside them have gotten smaller.
 Smaller speakers have less oomph.

 A home cinema system is a set of speakers placed around your room to give you top-quality surround sound.